 evidence -- Proof; witnesses' testimony; written statements or physical objects that someone presents at trial to make his or her case.

-ex parte -- On one side only. (e.g., A judicial proceeding or order is said to be "ex parte" when it is taken or granted for the benefit of one party only, and without notice to any other person adversely affected.
-For example, you might have an "ex parte" hearing on your request for a restraining order during which a judge listens ONLY to your side and then can grant you the order without the defendant (the abuser) present.
-The order will be temporary until the judge can hold a full court hearing with the defendant present to tell his side of the story.)
+ex parte -- A Latin phrase meaning "on one side only."
+A judicial proceeding or order is said to be "ex parte" when it is taken or granted for the benefit of one party only, and without notice to any other person adversely affected.
+For example, you might have an "ex parte" hearing on your request for a restraining order during which a judge listens only to your side and then can grant you the order without the defendant (the abuser) present.
+The order will be temporary until the judge can hold a full court hearing with the defendant present to tell his/her side of the story.

 examination -- The questioning of a witness by a lawyer at a trial or deposition.
 When the lawyer calls a witness for his/her case and questions the witness, the questioning is called direct examination.
 When the opposing lawyer questions the same witness, the questioning is called cross-examination.